Is Mexico Safe? 9 Safety Tips for Solo Travel in Mexico

 “I feel safer in Mexico than I do in [insert name of US city].”

-If you’re from the city in question, the information may mean something to you, but if not, you have no point of reference.
+If you’re from the city in question, the info may mean something to you, but if not, you have no point of reference.
 As we said, many factors can affect this sense of safety.

 I confess: I hate this type of comment.
 Sure, a resort is a (relatively) controlled environment, and you’re liable to be mostly safe there.